rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 v4.3.3.1
 >HRP: Fixed a possible crash in combat when enabling EXTRA_WIN_MSG_CHECKS
 >HRP: Fixed broke console messages when enabling ConsoleOutputPath
->HRP: Fixed the main menu still being stretched when setting MAIN_MENU_SIZE=0
+>HRP: Fixed the main menu still being stretched when MAIN_MENU_SIZE=0
 >Fixed a bug introduced in 4.3.1 that caused the game to print an incorrect item name in some cases
 >Fixed screenshots for DX9 graphics modes.
 Now the screenshots are saved in PNG format when in DX9 mode
 >Improved the functionality of AllowDShowMovies.
 Now you can take screenshots and press any key to skip AVI movies